St Edmund's Chapel, Lyng

-The ruins of St. Edmund's Chapel are located in a field to the east of the village of Lyng in the English county of Norfolk.
-It was one of two religious buildings in Lyng, the other being St. Margaret's Church.
+The ruins of St Edmund's Chapel are located in a field to the east of the village of Lyng in the English county of Norfolk.
+It was one of two religious buildings in Lyng, the other being St Margaret's Church.

+History

+There is evidence of mid-to-late Saxon activity on the site of the chapel, including pottery sherds, fasteners and a prick spur, though the chapel was built later than this.